DavidK0/YOLOv8-SKU110K-Test/v8-v5_Comparison/README.md

 <img src="https://github.com/DavidK0/YOLOv8-SKU110K-Test/assets/9288945/3eeb49a6-3ea6-4dc6-88a0-9c483111b0bd" alt="YOLOv5-small  PR curve on SKU500 test split" width="284" height="188">

 # Discussion and Conclusion #
 The results above show that the latest model, YOLOv8, offers the highest performance in terms of mAP50 with a score of 88.4%.
 On the other hand, YOLOv8 also has the slowest inference time of .
 The two YOLOv5 models had lower mAP50 scores than YOLOv8 but faster inference speeds.
-The larger YOLOv5 model, YOLOv5-small, had a mAP50 of 82% and an inference of .
-The small model, YOLOv5-nano, had a mAP50 of 79.7% and an inference speed of 11.1 ms.
+The larger YOLOv5 model, YOLOv5-small, had a mAP50 of 82% and an inference speed of 11.1.
+The smaller model, YOLOv5-nano, had a mAP50 of 79.7% and an inference speed of 7.9 ms.
 In conclusion, my tests show that accuracy and speed is a trade-off within the YOLO family of modles.
 YOLOv8 exhibits the hightest detectio naccuracy but the slowest inference speed.
 YOLOv5 flips that with comparatively fast inference speeds but worse accuracy.
 Within YOLOv5, larger models yeild higher accuracy but lower inference speeds.